Dry weather drags Mercury net profit down $21 million

-Mercury Energy said below-average power generation due to dry weather in the Waikato drove its operating earnings down by 14 per cent over the first half to December 31.
+Mercury Energy said below-average power generation due to dry weather in the Waikato, and lost earnings arising from its 2019 sale of metering business Metrix, drove its operating earnings down by 15 per cent in the first half to December 31.

 The company also revised its operating earnings forecast for 2020 down by $10 million due to drier conditions.